 - Ability to create distinct groups or domains that are brandable and organisable for different customer or partner types

-- Integration with popular 3rd party software, such CRMs
+- Integration with popular 3rd party software, such as contractor management systems and CRMs

 - Very low learning curve (you want your network to focus their learning on your content – not getting to grips with the LMS…)